abitofdev/ensure-value/README.md

 ### Ensurer Chaining

-Multiple ensurers can be chained together to produce completex object validation sequences.
+Multiple ensurers can be chained together to produce complex object validation sequences.

 > Chains are executed in the order that they are defined and will not execute further checks if the current one fails.